 Many insurance agencies continue to use outdated, ineffective, and inefficient technology to help them manage their books of business.
-If you’re unfamiliar with why legacy technology can be a problem for your business, check out our blog that identifies the 5 major problems with using legacy tech.
+If you’re unfamiliar with why legacy technology can be a problem for your business, check out our blog that identifies the 4 Downfalls of Generic, Overly Customized Software.

 For the purpose of this blog, legacy systems include:

 - Homegrown solutions

 - Paper files